paultopia/techuplaw/content/tutorials/infosec.md

     - For that matter, don't let employees' personal devices touch the staff network.
 They can use the visitor network; anything that touches client data or that touches any network that touches client data should be a centrally managed device (i.e., you know and can control what software is installed) that you own.

 - Don't use public WiFi for anything sensitive.
+Anyone else connected to the access point can just listen to all unencrypted data you send.
+Turn off the WiFi when you go to the airport.
-(Some people recommend using VPN services, but there's a debate about whether they really make it any safer.)
+    - Some people recommend using VPN services, but there's a debate about whether they really make it any safer.
+The idea is that encrypt all the data, which gets sent to the VPN, and then passed along to destination, so local network never sees unencrypted data.
+Unfortunately, that means you have to trust the VPN provider.
+Still, any of the major companies are likely much better than some random airport wifi.
+Big organizations often offer a corporate VPN for these purposes.)
+    - Tor is a more complicated system for concealing internet traffic from snoopers; it’s probably not necessary for ordinary threats, and if you’re thinking about using it, you probably should talk to a pro.

+- Browser security hygiene: *https* means encrypted connections to websites so that passwords and such can’t be intercepted. *http* is not encrypted.
+    - Modern browsers are nice enough to warn you when you’re not on an encrypted connection; pay attention to these warnings.
+And look for the nice padlock and such.
+    - The EFF [kindly provides a browser extension](https://www.eff.org/https-everywhere) to force encrypted connections where possible

 - Don't let anything connect to your internal network unless you need it.
 Do you need that WiFi connected coffeemaker?
 Do you really want to take on the burden of any holes it may introduce?